nhsconnect/integration-adaptors-docs/NHAIS/README.md

 ### Local Install
 The integration-adaptor-nhais Github repository contains additional information including how to run a [local install](https://github.com/nhsconnect/integration-adaptor-nhais#Development).

-The [NHAIS github repository]((https://github.com/nhsconnect/integration-adaptor-nhais/tree/develop/pipeline)) contains addtional information on how you might operate this Adaptor in your own Infrastructure.
+The [NHAIS github repository](https://github.com/nhsconnect/integration-adaptor-nhais/tree/develop/pipeline) also contains addtional information on how you might operate this Adaptor in your own Infrastructure.
 This covers areas such as Log consumption, Tooling, Audit etc

 ## Troubleshooting
 This section contains details of common questions